Diospyros austro-africana subsp.

 Distribution & Ecology

 This hardy plant is Endemic (restricted to a particular geographic location) in southern Africa.
 It occurs in all provinces in South Africa as well as Lesotho but does not occur in Namibia.
 These plants grow in the Cape Peninsular and eastwards towards Uniondale (slightly to the north of Knysna).
-From this area, they can occur along a north-easterly direction to include western Kwa-Zulu Natal, Lesotho, the Free State, North West, Gauteng, North-West, and Mpumalanga.
+From this area, they can occur along a north-easterly direction to include western Kwa-Zulu Natal, Lesotho, the Free State, Gauteng, North-West, and Mpumalanga.
 Different varieties occupy partly different positions in this area.
 They usually occur on rocky hillsides and mountain stream banks.
 Some animals may browse the leaves.
 This plant attracts numbers of birds and butterflies.

 Ethnobotany

 The round fleshy Fruit is edible.
 When wishing to attract birds, both male and female plants need to be present in order to produce fruit.
 To achieve this use cuttings from selected male and female plants.
-Dry sticks are used to kindle fire by friction.
+Dry sticks are used to light a fire by friction.
 The hard Wood makes a good fuel.

 References